Sshahryar/Early-Java-Programs-/README.md

 ![image](https://github.com/Sshahryar/Early-Java-Programs-/assets/123003299/63916fe8-0dd9-42b8-86d6-da295dd56242)

-In this scenario of the code, the first length was entered as 10(km), the second length as 15(km) and the third as 20(km).
+In this scenario of the code, the first length was entered as 10(km), the second length as 15(km), and the third as 20(km), then ended with the runner's name entered as Sshahryar.

-After adding the runner's name (in this case Sshahryar) the final output is: (Runner name) ran these many kilometers = (km's).

 __